 Later, in the afternoon, go on to visit a tea garden and understand the finer details of tea processing.
 Buy some tea packs if you so want.
 You can also go and visit Japanese Temple.
 Keep evening free for walk on the Mall Road.
 Look at the colonial buildings and do try tea at some tea points or restaurants.
 You are free to do some souvenir shopping for yourself.

 Enjoy your dinner and drinks at one of the restaurants.
 Overnight in Darjeeling.Day 3: Darjeeling – Pelling: Check out from the hotel after breakfast and drive to Pelling (6,300ft), a drive of around four hours.
 Pelling is a town in Sikkim known for clear views of the whole Kanchenjunga range.
 Check into a hotel in Pelling on arrival in the city.
 Rest of the day at leisure.
 Go for walk and have a look at the snow-capped mountain peaks.

 Have dinner and retire to your room.
 Overnight in Pelling.

 Have lunch at any restaurant and resume your sightseeing.
-Visit Pemayangtse Monastery and then Rabdantse ruins.
+Visit Pemayangtse Monastery and then Rabdentse Ruins.
 Pemayangtse Monastery is one of the oldest and the most famous monastery in West Sikkim.
-It was Planned, designed and founded by Lama Lhatsun Chempo in 1705.
+It was planned, designed and founded by Lama Lhatsun Chenpo in 1705.
 Rabdentse, on the other hand, was the capital of the former kingdom of Sikkim from 1670 to 1814.
-The city was destroyed by the invading Gurkha army and now only the ruins of the palace and the chortens are seen.
+The city was destroyed by the invading Gurkha army and now only the ruins of the palace and the chhortens are seen.

 Return to the hotel after a hectic day of sightseeing.
 Have your dinner and retire to your room.
 Overnight in Pelling.